Surfer12/OnlineFoodDelievery/CONTRIBUTING.md

 - Use meaningful variable and method names.
 - Write comments to explain complex logic.

+### Code Formatting

+- Ensure consistent code formatting and style across the entire codebase.
+- Use a linter or code formatter to maintain code consistency.

 ## Testing

 - Write unit tests for new features and bug fixes.
 - Ensure all tests pass before submitting a PR.
 - Use JUnit and Mockito for testing.

+### Comprehensive Testing

+- Implement comprehensive unit tests to cover edge cases and potential issues.
+- Ensure higher code quality and reliability through thorough testing.

 ## Issue Reporting